 After drawing your blood, the next step is to fill out a questionnaire about your habits and food preferences, such as your sleep pattern and the type of exercise you do.
-After filling this out and submitting your InsideTracker blood test results to InsideTracker, they analyze your blood and place your test results on your dashboard on the website within a week.
+After filling this out and submitting your InsideTracker blood test results, it analyzes your blood and places your test results on your dashboard on the website.
+Generally, results are ready within a week.

-The InnerAge 2.0 plan, which tests for biological age of the body is for anyone who wants to improve their quality of life.
-This test uses the biological age of your body to provide recommendations backed by peer-reviewed science publications.
+The InnerAge 2.0 plan, which tests for the body’s biological age is for anyone who wants to improve their quality of life.
+This test uses the biological age of your body to provide recommendations backed by peer-reviewed scientific publications.
 It tests for 14 biomarkers in women and 18 biomarkers in men.
-At home testing options for biological age information are available from Elysium Health and Teloyears.
+At-home testing options for biological age information are available from Elysium Health, Muhdo, Teloyears, Toolbox Genomics, and TruDiagnostic.

-With the Home Kit, you can take the test all from the comfort of your home.
-All you need to do is to mail a blood sample to InsideTracker.
-They will send your reports and personalized recommendations to your dashboard.
-However, this tests for only 7 biomarkers.
+With the Home Kit, you can take the test from your home.
+All you need to do is mail a blood sample to InsideTracker.
+You will get access to your reports and personalized recommendations on your dashboard.
+However, this tests for only seven biomarkers.

-The Essentials Plan focuses on the markers that affect the factors for essential body wellness and health such as sleep, metabolism, and energy.
+The Essentials Plan focuses on the markers that affect essential body wellness and health factors, such as sleep, metabolism, and energy.
 The plan tests for 12 biomarkers.
-They provide recommendations backed by scientific publications to help with your general wellness quest.
+It provides recommendations backed by scientific publications to help with your general wellness quest.

-All these tests (except the DIY plans) include a free blood draw where you’ll go to any of the 2,000 InsideTracker-certified locations in the U.S. to get your blood drawn.
-However, you could also choose the option of having a certified phlebotomist come to your home for the blood draw for an additional fee.
+All these tests include a free blood draw in any of the 2,000 InsideTracker-certified locations in the U.S. However, as mentioned earlier, you could also choose to have a certified phlebotomist come to your home to get the blood drawn for an additional fee.

 InsideTracker Costs Review